ClassicalDude/pdfView-Freedraw/README.md

 To use the class in your project, you will need to include PDFFreedrawGestureRecognizer.swift and UIBezierPath+.swift.

+## Branches
+The main branch includes support for multiple undo/redo actions.
+Switch to the simpleUndo branch for a redo/undo toggle for the last action only.

 ## Usage
 Please consult the ViewController.swift file.